rootwork/salsa-clave/README.md

 or want supporters to have access to (like all past donations and purchases).

-* [In development] Clarify the meaning for your supporters of "Group Membership," which corresponds to Salsa's supporter groups and will almost always be interpreted as "email lists to which I'm subscribed."
+* [In development] Clarify the meaning for your supporters of "Group Membership," which corresponds to Salsa's supporter groups and will often be interpreted as "email lists to which I'm subscribed."

 ### Storefronts